Recognition of same-sex unions in Lithuania: 2025 Constitutional Court ruling and aftermath

 In early April 2025, the Constitutional Court announced it would hear oral arguments in a case filed by the previous government that denying same-sex couples the possibility to solemnize their partnerships "violates the constitutional principle of equality, discriminates against same-sex couples who have effectively formed family relationships, and violates their constitutional rights to legal protection of dignity and private life".
 On 17 April 2025, the court ruled that the lack of legal recognition for same-sex couples was unconstitutional.
 It found that article 3.229 of the Civil Code, which permitted partnerships exclusively between "a man and a woman", violated the Constitution.
 In addition, it ruled that the lack of legal recognition of same-sex partnerships contradicted the principles of human dignity and respect for private and family life, and that societal stereotypes could not justify denying or restricting fundamental rights and freedoms.
 Consequently, the court mandated the Lithuanian Parliament to enact legislation recognizing same-sex civil partnerships.
 In its ruling, the Constitutional Court also opened a legal pathway for same-sex couples to register civil partnerships through the courts, even in the absence of specific legislation.
 The first same-sex union was recognised in Vilnius in August 2025.

 On 24 April, Prime Minister Gintautas Paluckas stated that the government would prepare legislation to legalise gender-neutral partnerships.
 "The Ministry of Justice will definitely prepare some proposals.
 Whether there is political will in the Seimas to resolve the rights of a certain group, we will see", said Paluckas.
 Such legislation would likely establish civil unions (civilinė sąjunga, /lt/) (Note: rejestrowany związek partnerski, /pl/; cėvėlėnė sājonga) offering some of the rights and benefits of marriage.
 On 17 June, Speaker Saulius Skvernelis said the government would not put the bill on the parliamentary agenda, because "the government believes it should bring forward its own bill and restart the whole process".
 If passed, the bill is expected to come into force on 1 July 2026.
 In early November, a cross-party group of MPs introduced their own civil union bill after Minister of Justice Rita Tamašunienė said she would not prepare a government-backed partnership bill.
+In March 2026, a group of conservative lawmakers introduced a motion to conduct a referendum on banning same-sex unions in the Lithuanian Constitution, accusing the Constitutional Court of having introduced "chaos in the legal system" with its April 2025 ruling.